OpenIn v4.3 Browser Extensions Settings window For Developers

 apps.forEach(function (app) {

-app.visible = (app.name == "Safari")
+app.visible = (app.name == "Safari");

 }

-// all loshadki.app URLs direct to Safari as well
+// Send all loshadki.app URLs to Safari.

-if (url.hostname.endsWith("loshadki.app")) {
+if (ctx.url.hostname.endsWith("loshadki.app")) {

 apps.forEach(function (app) {

-app.visible = (app.name == "Safari")
+app.visible = (app.name == "Safari");

 }

-if (url.hostname.endsWith("google.com")) {
+if (ctx.url.hostname.endsWith("google.com")) {

 apps.forEach(function (app) {

-app.visible = ["Safari", "Google Chrome"].includes(app.name)
+app.visible = ["Safari", "Google Chrome"].includes(app.name);

 }